GeorgeWebDevCy/tcn-mlm/readme.txt

 * Provide this WordPress readme to surface plugin metadata and setup notes inside the admin.

 == Upgrade Notice ==
+= 0.1.7 =
+Brand-aligned UI updates and automatic category assignment for seeded products.
+Update if you want the polished member dashboard or WooCommerce categorisation.

 = 0.1.6 =
-Version bump to deliver the new mobile endpoints and REST metadata.
+Version bump to deliver the new mobile endpoints, REST metadata, and refreshed branding.
 Update now if you rely on the TCN app.

 = 0.1.5 =
 Activation now seeds default membership products and sets their TCN levels automatically.
 Review the generated products and adjust pricing before launch.